Steptoesrees/tts-stt-ai/README.md

 # VRChat AI Bot - TTS/STT System

-A sophisticated AI companion bot for VRChat that provides real-time speech-to-text and text-to-speech capabilities with intelligent conversation management and memory systems.
+~~A sophisticated AI companion bot for VRChat that provides real-time speech-to-text and text-to-speech capabilities with intelligent conversation management and memory systems.~~ yea as if, this ai readme is a bit wrong there, this is EXTREMELY EARLY IN DEVELOPMENT I DONT EVEN HAVE A GUI YET

 ## 🚀 Overview